18F/its70-fs-epermit-scale-up/solicitation-documents/Draft-RFP.md

 | 2       | TBD in Final RFQ | Questions about Solicitation Due |
 | 3       | TBD in Final RFQ | Written Quote Submissions Due    |

-If you’d like to ask questions or comments about this RFQ, you must submit them as issues in our GitHub repository.
+If you’d like to ask questions or comments about this RFQ, you must submit them as [issues in this GitHub repository](https://github.com/18F/its70-fs-epermit-scale-up/issues).

 Quotes must be valid for at least 90 calendar days after the quotation response date.
 Information provided in the quotation must be concise, specific, and complete.